-Automated exposed credentials check (Beta) · Cloudflare Web Application Firewall (WAF) docs
+Automated exposed credentials check

 The WAF can perform one of the following actions when it detects exposed credentials:

-- CF-Exposed Credentials Header — Adds a new HTTP header to HTTP requests with exposed credentials.
+- Exposed-Credential-Check Header — Adds a new HTTP header to HTTP requests with exposed credentials.
 Your application at the origin can then force a password reset, start a two-factor authentication process, or perform any other action.
 The name of the added HTTP header is

 Exposed-Credential-Checkand its value is